forestdatapartnership/whisp/README.md

 NB if there is in a 1 in the "exclude" column this over-rules all of the above and the dataset is ignored.
 There are functions (in the modules/risk.py), to create lists for each of the 4 indicators from the lookup csv.
 These are used in the "whisp_risk" function for creating default columns to include in the final overall risk column.

 ### Tips for preparing and adding in your data
-•	It’s sometimes easier to do initial checks in JavaScript and check all looks ok on the map in Code Editor, and then convert the code into Python.
-Tools that can help convert include AI interfaces such as ChatGPT, or [geemap] (https://giswqs.medium.com/15-converting-earth-engine-javascripts-to-python-code-with-just-a-few-mouse-clicks-6aa02b1268e1/).
+- It’s sometimes easier to do initial checks in JavaScript and check all looks ok on the map in Code Editor, and then convert the code into Python.
+- Tools that can help convert include AI interfaces such as ChatGPT, or [geemap] (https://giswqs.medium.com/15-converting-earth-engine-javascripts-to-python-code-with-just-a-few-mouse-clicks-6aa02b1268e1/).
-•	Check your data: Python functions will still need sense checking and putting on a map is one way to do this using functions in [geemap] (https://geemap.org/notebooks/09_plotting/)
+- Check your data: Python functions will still need sense checking and putting on a map is one way to do this using functions in [geemap] (https://geemap.org/notebooks/09_plotting/)
-•	A binary input image is expected, but non-integer values are allowed if they range between 0 and 1.
+- A binary input image is expected, but non-integer values are allowed if they range between 0 and 1.
 This is most appropriate for datasets that have proportion of coverage in a pixel (e.g., a value of 0.5 would represent having half the pixel covered).
-•	If you are adding timeseries data, when creating the function you can use loops/mapping to compile a multiband input and to name each band accordingly.
+- If you are adding timeseries data, when creating the function you can use loops/mapping to compile a multiband input and to name each band accordingly.

-## Contributing to the Whisp code base
+## Contributing to the Whisp code base <a name="whisp_contribute"></a>
 Contributions to the Whisp code in GitHub are welcome.
 They can be made by forking the repository making and pushing the required changes, then making a pull request to the Whisp repository.
 After briefly reviewing the request, we can make a branch for which to make a new pull request to.
 If in doubt get in contact first or log as an issue [here] (https://github.com/forestdatapartnership/whisp/issues/).